 Spear phishing has quickly become one of the hottest and most dangerous cyberattacks around the world.
 The numbers vary based on how costs are counted and crimes are categorized, but the IC3 reported that businesses suffered over $48 million in phishing-related losses in the year 2018 (pdf).
 The numbers are much higher when you consider that Business Email Compromise (BEC), corporate data breach, and other types of crimes that can be related to phishing attacks are categorized separately.
-The Anti-Phishing Working Group recently reported that phishing attacks on SaaS and webmail services doubled in Q4 of 2018, and the 2018 Verizon Data Breach Investigation Report (DBIR) states that an average of 4% of the targets in a phishing campaign will fall for the attack.
-According to the same report, the company has only 16 minutes until someone in that 4% will act on the scam.
-It will be another 12 minutes before someone reports the attack to the IT team.
-The numbers get really crazy when you bring mobile attacks into the mix.
-You can get details on these in the 2019 Verizon DBIR.
+The Anti-Phishing Working Group reports that SaaS and webmail site credentials are among the most frequent targets, and that “Phishing against Social Media targets grew every quarter of the year, doubling over the course of 2019.”
+The 2020 Verizon Data Breach Investigations Report (DBIR) shows that 81% of cyber-espionage attacks involve phishing.

 With so much cybercrime and so much at stake for the victims, it's interesting to review the advice given by legendary military strategist Sun Tzu (or others).
 Although most of us are not going to engage in actual cyberwarfare operations, we are all defending ourselves from criminals who are constantly attacking our companies, service providers, governments, and even us as individuals.
 With a small change in perspective, these classic lessons from The Art of War can help us understand how to build a proactive defense against spear phishing and other attacks.

 [perfectpullquote align="right" bordertop="false" cite="" link="" color="#0077c8" class="" size=""] Knowing the fail points in your business processes is as important as knowing how a criminal may attack.[/perfectpullquote]